mattgraham/propane-simple/README.md

 with those in this repo.
 Be sure to backup your original copies or they will be gone.

+You can also run `rake install` which will create backups if you don't have them (i.e. first run), and then copy the files over each time.

 Note: I use [CodeKit](http://incident57.com/codekit/) to compile the sass/compass however many other apps will work just as fine.